 The worrying statistics by the National Center for Health Statistics show that back pain is the leading cause of disability in Americans that are below 45 years of age.
 It has been identified that about 30 million Americans that are between 20-65 years of age do experience recurrent back pains.

 The truth of the matter is that the back pain sucks—there is no other way to say it.
 Those who have at some point in their lives experienced back pain or had a back injury can attest the much it sucks.
 It is incredible how back pain is very common; about 31 million Americans experience it at any given time.

-It is so agonising and can be excruciating leading to handicap or even disability.
+It is so agonizing and can be excruciatingly leading to handicap or even disability.
 It needs the due diligence so as to care for the common back pain effectively.
-Stiffness aches, and spasms are the most common types of back pains.
+Stiffness aches and spasms are the most common types of back pains.
 Each of these types contributes to an affliction that is sometimes hard to predict or manage.

 Here are 7 stretches that you can do in 7 minutes to help you reduce the back pain.
 Try them and thank me later.

 Provided that you have something that you can take hold of such as a desk, countertop, couch, or even a table—you can have a quick stretch.
-Clutch on the surface and walk backward, manoeuvring the back up to a 90 degree angle.
+Clutch on the surface and walk backward, maneuvering the back up to a 90-degree angle.
 Ensure that you push the butt until you have pressure in the lower back.
 For 20 seconds, hold this position.
 Repeat.